Just like there’s no one right way to parent, there isn’t one way to define yourself as a Natural Mom.

 Strengthening the immune system where possible through breastfeeding, infant massage, and minimizing exposure to artificial additives or chemicals can help prevent health issues later in life.

 Massage, for example, enhances your child’s nervous system, immune function, circulation, respiration and elimination in addition to all the emotional benefits.
 Using a massage oil like BEB Organic Nurturing Oil with a high linoleic acid content will support skin barrier properties and help reduce inflammation and irritation.

 Limiting contact with synthetic chemicals and supporting the skin’s barrier properties with pure natural and organic skin care products like BEB Organic Silky Cream can help build baby skin strength and thickness.

-For your preemie, anything that boosts their immune system and adds nutrition to help strengthen their skin is what their body needs.
+For your belly and baby, anything that boosts the immune system and adds nutrition to help strengthen skin is what the body needs.

 BEB Organic products support Natural Moms to approach their child’s skincare with an easy to follow daily routine of cleansing, nourishing and defending.
 We recommend